harshulgupta2/Deep-Learning/README.md

 **This repository contains the implementation of MNIST digit classifier using PyTorch**

-**FeedForward_Numpy.ipynb** Implementation of backpropagation algorithm for training MNIST digit classifier using Numpy

 **FeedForward_Pytorch.ipynb** Feed forward neural network implementation for an MNIST digit classifier